Marcellis/mad-codelabs/docs/level1-task2/level1-task2.md

 ### You're on your own!

 Task 2 of each level doesn't provide you a solution nor step by step guidance.
-When you are done, push to Github! 💥
+When you are done, push to the Gitlab repo that your teacher has created for you! 💥